liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/acoustic-adjoint-optimization-design.md

 - pressure-loss FWI only;
 - current second-order staggered-grid equations;
 - current PML/free-surface behavior;
-- start with reduced model and small synthetic tests;
+- reduced FWI timing remains the main gate;
 - do not change `AcousticPropagator.forward` default;
 - do not make the prototype default until full validation passes.